moliver28/research-handbook/content/job-families/marketing/digital-marketing-programs-manager.md

 - In-depth industry experience and knowledge in at least one digital marketing or marketing programs specialty.
 - Strong technical marketing and advanced digital analytics skills

-#### Director, Digital Strategy
+#### Director, Digital Marketing

 ##### Job Grade

-The Director, Digital Strategy is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Director, Digital Marketing is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ##### Responsibilities